gtheler/2021-presentation/README.md

  * Application to industrial problems
    - Open source (to allow third-party V&V)
- * First basic version should some problems
+ * First version should handle some problems
- * It should be extensible to other problems & formulations
+ * Extensible to other problems & formulations
    - Free (as in freedom to hire somebody to modify/extend it)

 #### 1.1.
 Objective